Robert Kyncl

-Robert Kyncl is an American business executive.
+Robert Kyncl (born October 1970) is an American business executive.
 He became the CEO of Warner Music Group on January 1, 2023.
 He was previously the Chief Business Officer at YouTube where he oversaw all business functions, partnerships and operations.
 Before YouTube, Kyncl was Vice President of Content Acquisitions at Netflix, where he spearheaded the company's content acquisition for streaming TV shows and movies over the Internet.
 Mr and Mrs Kyncl reside with their two daughters in Los Angeles and founded Kyncl Family Foundation focused on supporting educational needs of underrepresented communities.

 Early life and education

-Kyncl was born in Czechoslovakia and received a Bachelor of Arts from the State University of New York at New Paltz and an MBA from Pepperdine University in Malibu, California.
+Kyncl was born in October 1970 in Czechoslovakia and received a Bachelor of Arts from the State University of New York at New Paltz and an MBA from Pepperdine University in Malibu, California.

 Career

 Kyncl previously worked at Netflix and HBO.

 In September 2022, Kyncl was named CEO of Warner Music Group Inc. starting January 1, 2023.
-Kyncyl and current CEO Steve Cooper will serve as co-CEO for the month of January 2023.
+Kyncyl and previous CEO Steve Cooper served as co-CEO for the month of January 2023.

 Speaking

-Robert Kyncl represented YouTube in a number of global events throughout 2012 and 2013, including: the 2012 International CES, the 2012 MIPCOM in Cannes, France, the 2012 Abu Dhabi Media Summit, Vidcon, one of the world's first and largest conferences dedicated to the medium of online video, in addition to talks at the Producers Guild in the United States and Think with Google in Argentina.
+Kyncl represented YouTube in a number of global events throughout 2012 and 2013, including: the 2012 International CES, the 2012 MIPCOM in Cannes, France, the 2012 Abu Dhabi Media Summit, Vidcon, one of the world's first and largest conferences dedicated to the medium of online video, in addition to talks at the Producers Guild of America and Think with Google in Argentina.

-Robert appeared on popular YouTuber's channel Casey Neistat, in order to discuss the future of YouTube and the Logan Paul controversy.
+Kyncl appeared on popular YouTuber's channel Casey Neistat, in order to discuss the future of YouTube and the Logan Paul controversy.
 However. this was criticized by thousands of users who argued that he didn't answer many of the questions asked, and also that Casey didn't ask several important questions for the sake of avoiding confrontation.